paultcochrane/blog-travis-ci-com/_posts/2014-08-22-upcoming-build-environment-updates----august.md

 ## Haskell VM

 Platform is updated to 2014.2.0.0.
-GHC is updated to 7.8.3.
+GHC 7.8.2 is updated to 7.8.3.
+(Other versions remain the same.)

 ## Java VM (not JVM)